shieldproject/notebook/v9/README.md

 Task status must be one of the following:

   - `pending`   - The task has been submitted, but has yet to be turned into an executing process by the scheduling core.
 Tasks may stay in pending for a long time if, for example, the agent responsible for them is not found or because of concurrency concerns.
                   SHIELD will not, without explicit logic dictating otherwise, allow two or more tasks to execute against a single data system.
   - `running`   - The task has been assigned and dispatched to its agent, and is currently executing.
   - `errored`   - An internal error occurred, either within the agent software, or the scheduler software, that prevented the task from finishing successfully.
-  - `failed` - An external error occurred, either a loss of connectivity to the storage gateway, unability to communicate with the targeted data system, etc.
+  - `failed`    - An external error occurred, i.e. a loss of connectivity to the storage gateway, or inability to communicate with the data system.
   - `completed` - The task ran to completion without error.
-  - `canceled` - The task was administratively canceled by an operator.
+  - `canceled`  - The task was canceled by an operator.
-  - `handled` - A non-OK status has been manually acknowledged by an operator, and should not be considered an error (for the sake of monitoring / alerting / display.)
+  - `handled`   - A non-OK status has been manually acknowledged by an operator, and should not be considered an error (for monitoring / alerting / display.)

 The `created_at` timestamp is guaranteed to exist, and can never be nil.